MelihCan1115/MelihCan1115/README.md

 <summary>About Me</summary>
 <ul>
 <li>🔭 Exploring cutting-edge technologies and working on exciting projects in AI and software engineering.</li>
-<li>🌱 Currently enhancing my skills in Artificial Intelligence, Data Science and Python.</li>
+<li>🌱 Currently enhancing my skills in Embedded Systems with software .</li>
 <li>👨‍💻 Check out all my projects on <a href="https://github.com/MelihCan1115">GitHub</a>.</li>
 <li>⚡ Fun fact: I believe in combining creativity with technology to change the world.</li>
 </ul>